 Before I knew it, Brooke was writing her own name!
-The first workbook we started with was this one.
+The first workbook we started with was this one by Scholastic.

 Shapes, matching, letters, and numbers are just a few of many learning fundamentals that can prepare a child for the upcoming school year.
 What a difference it makes when you sit down with your child and practice a ‘homework’ routine.

-Similarly to rewarding a child every time they use the potty (see my post on how to potty train in 3 days here), the same thing is effective after they complete a full activity page of their workbook.
+Similarly to rewarding a child every time they use the potty (see this post on how to potty train in 3 days), the same thing is effective after they complete a full activity page of their workbook.

 Give a star sticker for each page completed, then move on to giving them a sticker once a full chapter has been completed.
 The reward and your positive reinforcement gives them the encouragement to keep going.
 Also, they will love that you will be right by their side explaining and leading the way.

 Having trouble getting your child to sit down for a full activity?
 Patience is key.
 Read more on how to discipline your child without yelling, and actually getting them to listen.
-Article here.
-Or for more toddler activities, visit my parenting section here.
+For more toddler activities, visit the parenting section here.

 The Top Ten Preschool and Kindergarten Workbooks